 Potential Member Bill of Rights

-During First Round Events you will visit all nine sororities the First Day of recruitment.
-You will get 25 minutes at each sorority while in Greek Court.
-You will meet a variety of women from each chapter including the sorority chapter President and the Recruitment Chairperson.
+During First Round Events you will visit all nine sororities.
+You will get 30 minutes at each sororities chapter house located in Greek Court.
+You will meet a variety of women from each chapter including the sorority Chapter President and the Recruitment Chairperson.
 You will meet so many people and will have so much to talk about that before you know it you will be saying good-bye.

 The last day of recruitment is called Preference.
-At Preference you will return to up to two chapters for 60 minutes each.
+At Preference you may return to up to three chapters for 60 minutes each.
 This will be a very special day for you.
 The sorority will discuss what sorority membership means to them and what it could be like for you.

 Bid Day is the final day of Recruitment and the day you will receive a bid to join an individual sorority.
-You will discover what chapter your recruitment counselor is a member of, join in an All-Panhellenic Celebration, and walk to Greek Court with your new member class!
+You will discover what chapter your recruitment counselor is a member of, join in an All-Panhellenic Celebration, and attend a Bid Day celebration with your new chapter!

 Each chapter's semester dues vary.
-Dues range from $300-$500 per semester.
+Dues range from $300-$1,000 per semester.
 The cost to live in the chapter house is established by the University.
 It is the same price as the residence halls.
 While you visit the chapters during the First Round, it may be a good idea to ask about cost while you are there.